Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: A proof of the simultaneous uniformization theorem

 Since embeddings $\dev C_i$ converge to $\dev C$ uniformly on compact as $i \to \infty$, the limit $\dev C$ is also an embedding.
-Then, by the convergence of corresponding convex pleated surfaces in $\H^3$, the equivariant property implies that $\dev C$ extends to the boundary circle continuously and equivariantly Similarly, since the embedding $\dev D_i$ converging to $\dev D$, then $\dev D$ is also an embedding, and $\dev D$ extends to the boundary circle continuously and equivariantly.
+(Suppose, to the contrary, that $\dev C\col \ti{C} \to \CP^1$ is not embedding.
+Then there are distinct open subsets in $\ti{C}$ which homeomorphically map onto the same open subset in $\CP^1$.
+Then $\dev C_i$ is also not embedding for all sufficiently large $i$ against the assumption.)
+Thus, by the convergence of corresponding convex pleated surfaces in $\H^3$, the equivariant property implies that $\dev C$ extends to the boundary circle continuously and equivariantly.
+Similarly, since the embedding $\dev D_i$ converges to $\dev D$, then $\dev D$ is also an embedding, and $\dev D$ extends to the boundary circle continuously and equivariantly.
 Therefore $h_i$ converges to a continuous map such that the restriction of $h$ to $\ti{C} \sqcup \ti{D}$ is an embedding.